-Clonidine is a centrally acting alpha-agonist hypotensive agent, generally used to treat high blood pressure.
-A doctor may also prescribe clonidine for the treatment of hypertensive crisis, severely painful cramps during menstrual period, Tourette’s syndrome, attention deficit hyperactivity disorder, alcohol, nicotine and narcotic withdrawal, migraine headache and menopausal hot flashes.
-It helps blood flow more effortlessly through the body by relaxing the blood vessels and decreasing a person's heartbeat.
+Clonidine is a centrally acting alpha-agonist hypotensive agent, generally used to treat high blood pressure.1 Clonidine has several off-label uses including the management of hypertensive crises, menopausal flushing (hot flashes), Tourette’s syndrome, attention deficit hyperactivity disorder (ADHD), opioid and alcohol withdrawal, smoking cessation, and migraine headache.1 Generally speaking, clonidine helps blood flow more effortlessly through the body by relaxing blood vessels and decreasing your heart rate.1

-According to the U.S. National Library of Medicine, a study found 10 out of 15 individuals who had sought opiate dependence treatment acknowledged they had abused clonidine to decrease the amount of heroin needed to achieve the desired effect and to prolong the duration of its action.
+Clonidine abuse can be a problem for some people.
+In particular, it could be an issue for people who are prescribed the medication as a part of an opioid addiction treatment program.
+According to a study published in The Psychiatric Quarterly, 10 out of 15 people who had sought treatment for opioid dependence acknowledged they had abused clonidine to decrease the amount of heroin needed to achieve the high they wanted and to prolong its duration.2

 Clonidine Overdose Treatment